Doctor of Philosophy in History Combined Program with NDSU

 1. Students must satisfactorily complete 90 credits beyond the bachelor’s degree.
 Students entering with an M.A. degree must complete at least 60 additional semester graduate credits.
 Core course requirements must be met which include: Methods of Historical Research, Historiography, Seminar in the Teaching of History, at least two research seminars, and at least two readings courses.
 Students must complete 36 course credits with at least 27 credits in history courses.
 Students will earn 12 credits in two or more major fields.
 Students may choose a third major field or a minor field (nine semester credits).

-2. Students must have a proficiency in two languages other than their native language or one foreign language and one special research skill such as statistics or computer science.
+2. Students must have a proficiency in two languages other than their native language or one world language and one special research skill such as statistics or computer science.

 3. The program will require at least one academic year in residence at either campus.
 Each student will register at one of the universities that will be the student’s academic “home.”
 The student’s adviser must be employed in the home university.
 At least one member of the student’s committee must be employed at the other (not home) university.
 Students may have to take courses at both universities.